reidjs/eventbike/README.md

 Users should be able to edit the events they made and add markdown to the description.

 + ### Oauth 2.0
-Users should be able to sign in using facebook or google.
+Users should be able to sign in using their facebook or google accounts.